IsmailAbousalem/Projects/README.md

 Please view in desktop web browser

-The source code for my Connect app is in my other repositories: merng-server for the server side-code merng-client for the client-side GUI code
+The source code for my Connect app is in my other repositories: merng-server for the server side-code, merng-client for the client-side GUI code

 ------------------------------------------------------------------------------------------------------